 ·1 divider-- Daily

 ·7 dividers-- Days of the Week (Sunday, Monday, etc.)

 ·31 dividers-- Numbered 1-31

 3. Write down any verses you already know onto a 4x6 index card and then place the verse cards behind the numbered dividers, distributing them evenly.
 If you don't know any already, that's okay!
 We're going to learn at least 52 together.

-Next, take the first promise card (or the card that corresponds to the week we're on) and and place it behind the Daily tab.
+Next, take the first promise card and and place it behind the Daily tab.
 The rest of the cards can be stacked at the very front of your box or in a separate location.
 At the beginning, you might not have any verses in the Odd, Even, and Days of the Week slots, but they'll fill in soon.